 Join zipcar for workplace driving and leave your personal car at home!

-The Schrafft’s City Center now has two zipcars available for employees to use for personal or workplace purposes.
-Cars are located across from the Powerhouse building and can be rented by the hour or by the day.
+The Schrafft’s City Center has one zipcar available for employees to use for personal or workplace purposes.
+The car is located across from the Powerhouse building and can be rented by the hour or by the day.
 You must be a zipcar member to access vehicles and below are two ways you can sign up for an account.

 Join through Schrafft’s:

 Current members can contact zipcar directly to be added to a corporate account and users can easily toggle back and forth between business and personal usage.